 For HR departments, serving the remote and hybrid workforce requires the recruitment process to go completely digital - causing an overhaul in the processing, scheduling, invitations, and interview processes.

 Search growth for “remote teams” may have spiked.
-But over the long term have grown by over 300% in the past 5 years.
+But over the long term have grown by 288% in the past 5 years.